technomada/cloud-from-scratch/local-node/local-node-raspbian-setup.md

 Location: Follow these instructions on your **LOCAL NODE**

-Download (Raspbian Buster Lite at the time of this tutorial)
+Download the pi os iso.
+(2020-05-27-raspios-buster-lite-armhf.zip at the time of this tutorial)

 Create the bootable sdcard